zaruba8/analytics-engineering-playground/README.md

 # Analytics Engineering Playground

-Learning project focused on building a small analytical platform using BigQuery and SQL-based transformations.
+Practice project focused on analytical data modeling, SQL transformations and reporting-oriented workflows in BigQuery.

-The project explores core analytics engineering concepts including data modeling, layered architecture, analytical marts and data quality checks.
+The goal of the project is to explore how analytical datasets can be structured using layered transformations, fact/dimension modeling and basic data quality checks.

 ---

-## Tech Stack
+# Tech Stack

 - BigQuery
 - SQL